 This program combines a scholarly focus with a broad range of approaches and concerns.
 Although it addresses theology, doctrine and religious institutions, its main focus is to place religion in its social context and historical perspective.
 Topics treated in the range of courses offered include religious belief and popular practices; lay piety and religious enthusiasm; religious reform and evangelization; ritual and mysticism; secularization and tolerance; and the relationship between religion, on the one hand, and science and politics on the other.

-The faculty of the Department of History is particularly strong in both aspects of this program, with a number of professors who study religion and whose chronological focus is the late medieval and early modern period.
+The faculty of the Department is particularly strong in both aspects of this program, with a number of professors who study religion and whose chronological focus is the late medieval and early modern period.
 The program also draws upon the participation of members of Catholic University’s distinguished School of Theology & Religious Studies.

 The comprehensive exams follow the same structure as the MA in History, but are organized as follows:

-Joint History/Library and Information Science (MA/MSLIS)
+Joint History/Information Science (MA/MSLIS)

 The joint degree requires 30 credit hours in Library and Information Science and an additional 21 credit hours in History.
 Insofar as History is concerned, most other requirements apply as for the basic MA (7 courses, of which one must be History 601, one research seminar, one language requirement and comprehensive exams as defined above; note students in the joint program do only one research seminar, which is the major difference compared to the MA in History).
-Those interested in applying for the joint degree program are invited to communicate directly with the Director of Graduate Studies to discuss the program and its requirements further.
+Those interested in applying for the joint degree program are invited to communicate directly with the Director of Graduate Studies in History to discuss the program and its requirements further.
 A single application, which must be approved for admission by both departments, is required.
 Joint degrees are conferred simultaneously after all requirements for both degrees have been met.

 Joint History/Law (MA/JD)

 Admission to the Columbus School of Law at CUA is a prerequisite for admission to the MA/JD joint degree program.
 A student would ordinarily apply to the joint degree program at the end of his/her first year of law school.
 Nine law credits can be applied toward the minimum of 30 credits required for the MA in History.
-Students fulfill all other requirements for the Master’s degree: proficiency in a modern language (and Latin for medieval history), minimum G.P.A of 3.0, satisfactory performance on the comprehensive exam, two research seminars or an MA thesis.
+Students fulfill all other requirements for the Master’s degree: proficiency in a modern language (and Latin for medieval history), minimum G.P.A of 3.0, satisfactory performance on the comprehensive exam, and two research seminars.
 Joint degrees are conferred simultaneously after all requirements for both degrees have been met.
 For further information regarding this option, contact the Director of Graduate Studies.